corradodebari/vectorsearch/README.md

 redundancies in the data.
 The Principal Component Analysis (PCA) algorithm, a widely used dimensionality reduction technique in machine learning, is used in this tutorial.
+Making a similarity seach on the output of this algorithm, that is **Vector** type compatible from 23.7 with the VECTOR_EMBEDDING() operator, it's possible to retrieve the most similar records giving in input a same kind of record.
+The index that you can create on the vectors makes it possible now, since a full scan distance calculation among a vector and all the vectors in the table wasn't impracticable in the past for performance reasons.